clarkewd/docker-dropbox_to_s3_syncer/README.md

 This Docker image is not intended to be used alone, but in conjuction with a Dropbox-in-Docker container https://github.com/redradishtech/docker-dropbox.
-See The docker-compose.yml file in the parent directory.
+See the `docker-compose.yml` file in the parent directory.

 ## Required Environment Variables